 During your visit, you will receive a coordinated, comprehensive assessment by each member of our multidisciplinary team in effort to determine potential options for improving your blood flow, aggressively treating any wounds, and reducing other risk factors that might be worsening your condition.
 The complete assessment will take several hours, so please plan to spend the afternoon in the clinic.

-UNC REX CLI Clinic at North Carolina Heart & Vascular Raleigh
+REX CLI Clinic at North Carolina Heart & Vascular Raleigh

 2800 Blue Ridge Rd.